pilzpuffer/etch-a-sketch/README.md

 15) <s>add a mechanic where the ending credits lines become yellow if player hovers over them</s>
 16) <s>maybe add a few different music tracks for endings? as the current one doesn't quite fit all routes</s>
 17) add a different musical track for the judging bit, as it doesn't feel quite correct to just have one main theme through the entire thing.
 Maybe can use 'Here We Are' or 'Another Medium' for this?
 I'm honestly unsure.
 And might be kind of overthinking this, so I won't adjust the soundtrack for judging for now.
+18) make full text show up on click instead of having to wait while it'll show up fully by itself

 Debugging Roadmap:
 1) <s>check why hideAndShow doesn't work for properly for motion actions now.</s>